statmano/glitch-static-site-3-fastly/MIGRATE.md

 You should see the preview URL change to reflect the port number for your Compute app which will be `7676`.

-Your Compute app code will be in the `_app` folder, and the `fastly.toml` file will update with your Fastly service details as you execute the commands.
+Your Compute app code will be in the `compute-js` folder, and the `fastly.toml` file will update with your Fastly service details as you execute the commands.

 ## Deploy your site